kiranjadhav45/Readitall-News-Web-App/README.md

 ## Roadmap

-- Additional browser support
+-  We will ass some Additional Styling

-- Add more integrations
+- Will improve app like Spinner

 ## 🚀 About Me